 The Objects-storage archive maps some Kafka concepts: data is written in a topic and topics are partitioned.

 Data (for examples logs) is written by batches.
-Each batch is part of a partition.
+And each batch is part of a partition.
 This is illustrated next:

-As already said, this metadata is stored in Elasticsearch.
+As already said these meta-data are stored in Elasticsearch.

 Archiving Service Operations¶